-The Y-12 Plant, now known as the Y-12 National Security Complex, required pre-placement and routine physical examinations as part of their occupational health and safety program.
-These medical examinations typically included diagnostic chest X-rays.
-The doses from these diagnostic X-ray procedures depended not only on the characteristics of the X-ray machine and the procedure used, but also on the frequency of the examination.
+The Y-12 Plant, now known as the Y-12 National Security Complex, required pre-placement and routine physical examinations as part of its occupational health and safety program.
+These medical examinations typically included chest X-rays to screen for disease.
+The doses from these X-ray procedures depended not only on the characteristics of the X-ray machine and the technical factors used, but also on the frequency of the examination.
 This section is based primarily on information provided by the staff at the present Y-12 Medical X-ray Department (Wiley 2002).

-For evaluating Probability of Causation (POC), the doses to be included in calculating the worker's dose are those from diagnostic X-rays that are required by the employer as a condition of employment, e.g., X-rays taken for pre-employment, pre-placement, or routine physical examinations.
+For evaluating Probability of Causation (POC), the doses to be included in calculating the worker's dose are those from X-rays that are required by the employer for screening and as a condition of employment, e.g., X-rays taken for pre-employment, pre-placement, or routine physical examinations (42 C.F.R. pts.
+81 and 82).
 These X-rays are referred to in this Technical Basis Document (TBD) as occupational X-rays.
-Doses from diagnostic X-rays taken by either the employer or an off-site health care provider for on-the-job or off-the-job injuries or illnesses are not included in the worker's dose calculation for POC.
+Doses from X-rays taken by either the employer or an off-site health care provider for on-the-job or off-the-job injuries or illnesses are not included in the worker's dose calculation for POC (42 CFR 81 and 82).